 Where to watch David Attenborough documentaries in Ireland

-Most of the BBC catalogue is available on BBC iPlayer, which requires a VPN for Irish viewers.
-Netflix Ireland carries a strong selection including Planet Earth II, Blue Planet, Blue Planet II, Life, Our Planet and Dynasties.
+Most of the BBC catalogue is on BBC iPlayer, which requires a VPN for Irish viewers.
+Netflix Ireland carries Planet Earth II, Blue Planet, Blue Planet II, Life, Our Planet and Dynasties.
 Ocean with David Attenborough is on Disney+.
 Prehistoric Planet is on Apple TV+.
 Wild Isles is on Amazon Prime Video Ireland.
-For anything else, JustWatch Ireland is the quickest way to find where each series is currently streaming.
+For anything else, JustWatch Ireland is the fastest way to find where each series is currently streaming.